logo image

 Records state 15,000 people used the Earlsferry Ferry in 1413.
 This trade stopped after the Reformation in 1560 made Catholic Worship in Scotland illegal.
 St Andrews Cathedral, largest Church ever built in Scotland, was in ruin by 1561.

-Elie Holiday Park is situated about 2 miles south of Elie by a Sandy Bay.
+Elie Holiday Park is 2 miles south of Elie by a Sandy Bay.
 The Park has a wide range of Holiday Homes for hire, also, Touring and Tent pitches.

 Elie History